Anti-austerity strike brings Greece to a halt during troika visit

 “The government and the troika are destroying this country.”

-The unions are also protesting against planned public sector job cuts and privatizations.
+The unions are also protesting against planned public sector job cuts and privatisations.

 School teachers, doctors, municipal workers, train workers and bus drivers are among the groups that joined the strike.
 Air traffic controllers said they would stop working between 1000 and 1300 GMT, disrupting flights.